Last Updated on November 11, 2025 by Maryam Siddiqui

 Seafood Feasts

-For people who aren’t big on desserts or treats, seafood platters are the perfect alternative to feel those festive flavors.
-Seafood is a centerpiece of Spanish Christmas celebrations, particularly during Nochebuena.
+For those who aren’t big on desserts, seafood platters offer the perfect way to savor festive flavors.
+In fact, seafood takes center stage in Spanish Christmas celebrations, especially during Nochebuena.

 Historically, Christmas was a time to indulge in luxurious foods, and seafood became a symbol of abundance and festivity.